Glock changed the game in the 1980s when Gaston Glock patented the Glock 17, an extremely light-weight, striker-fired pistol with a polymer frame.

-All of the initial versions I saw online and even the ones we test fired featured a brushed stainless steel side and black frame.
+All the initial versions I saw online and even the ones we test-fired featured a brushed stainless steel side and black frame.
 The one we picked up was actually all black, just like every other OEM Glock you’ve ever seen.

-I find that the acquisition is much faster with fiber optics and the contrast with the red dot and black rear is excellent.
-My wife obviously likes this set up, so she was happier than I was to install them.
+The acquisition is much faster with fiber optics and the contrast with the red dot and black rear is excellent.
+My wife obviously likes this setup, so she was happier than I was to install them.

 Where the G43x REALLY shines is, once again, its lack of girth.
 It tucks right inside your waistband and is extremely comfortable.
 The grip is long enough to get a good purchase on for your draw, while the muzzle is short enough to allow multiple carry options.

 Since this gun is primarily for my wife, this presents somewhat of a different dilemma.
-She rarely wears a belt when she wears jeans and she generally wears yoga pants anyway.
-She’s active and teaches fitness classes at our local gym so I’m not complaining about the looks, but yoga pants aren’t exactly great for IWB carry.
+She rarely wears a belt when she wears jeans and she wears yoga pants, anyway.
+She’s active and teaches fitness classes at our local gym, so I’m not complaining about the looks, but yoga pants aren’t exactly great for IWB to carry.

 Conceal Carry in Yoga Pants

-My wife loves these pants and it allows her to carry her G43x on walks or even jogging.
-The G43x and Alexo pants are a perfect fit, but Alexo does warn to only use items that are 23oz or less, but my wife hasn’t had any retention issues whatsoever.
+My wife loves these pants, and it allows her to carry her G43x on walks or even jogging.
+The G43x and Alexo pants are a perfect fit, but Alexo warns to only use items that are 23oz or less, but my wife has had no retention issues.

 Conceal Carry in a Purse

 The other unconventional concealment method I recommend for ladies is a concealed carry purse.
-I got my wife a Gun Tot’n Mamas handbag to store her STI Guardian when she’s out and about without me.
-The purse is pretty robust with a reinforcement wire in the straps to keep muggers from cutting the strap with a knife and sprinting off with the goods… including your wife’s gat piece.
-The version I got my wife has a side compartment lined in female Velcro that zips open and comes with a small universal holster that velcros to the inner pocket.
-It works well enough for my wife to have a pistol with her, but it’s less than ideal when you need to protect yourself quickly.
-Galco also has a line of lady’s handbags that you can see here for alternative ideas.
+I got my wife a Gun Tot’n Mama’s handbag to store her STI Guardian when she’s out and about without me.
+The purse is pretty robust, with a reinforcement wire in the straps to keep muggers from cutting the strap with a knife and sprinting off with the goods… including your wife’s CCW.

-I’d highly recommend the G43x to anyone from a small woman to a full grown man.
+I’d highly recommend the G43x to anyone from a small woman to a full-grown man.
 It truly is a subcompact handgun for everyone.
 If you think 10+1 isn’t enough ammo for you, you can always carry a spare magazine or pick up one of these 15 round magazines from Shield Arms.
-Somehow, Shield Arms managed to make a steel magazine fit into a standard G43x and G48.
+Somehow, Shield Arms made a steel magazine fit into a standard G43x and G48.
 Everywhere I’ve looked, they’ve been out of stock, but I’ll look forward to getting my hands on one as soon as I can.

 Why carry a .380 when you can carry a 9mm?